tamj0rd2/ai-trials/specification.md

 - No privacy or data retention features beyond what is required for local analysis.

 ## Implementation Notes
-- The tool should be implemented in Kotlin.
+- The tool should be implemented in Go.
 - The tool should be runnable locally by any developer with access to the repository.
 - The tool should only require access to the local git repository in the current working directory.
-- The output table should be formatted for easy human readability.
+- The output table should be formatted for easy human readability
-- Pairing statistics are based on the number of days developers paired, not the number of commits.

----

-**Last updated:** 2025-05-23